gnyansaiA/ADVANCED-KEYLOGGER/README.md

 - **Screenshot Capture:** Takes screenshots at intervals.
 - **System Information:** Collects details like hostname, IP addresses, OS, and hardware info.
 - **Encryption:** Encrypts all collected data using Fernet symmetric encryption.
-- **Extensible Output:** Data can be sent via email, uploaded to cloud storage, or stored in a database (see below for ideas).
+- **Extensible Output:** Data can be sent via email, uploaded to cloud storage, or stored in a database (not implemented yet finding a better and more efficient tool or technique to extract.).

 ---